AdaCore/gnatstudio/docs/users_guide/remote.rst

 You can set one of five types of path synchronization for each path:

-* `Never`: no synchronization is required from GPS because the paths are shared using an OS mechanism like NFS.
+* :guilabel:`Never`: no synchronization is required from GPS because the paths are shared using an OS mechanism like NFS.
-* `Manually`: synchronization is needed, but is only performed manually using the remote view buttons.
+* :guilabel:`Manually`: synchronization is needed, but is only performed manually using the remote view buttons.
-* `Always`: Relevant to source and object paths of your project.
+* :guilabel:`Always`: Relevant to source and object paths of your project.
   They're kept synchronised by GPS before and after every remote action (such as performing a build or run).
-* `Once to local`/`Once to remote`: Relevant to project's dependencies.
+* :guilabel:`Once to local`/`Once to remote`: Relevant to project's
+  dependencies.
 They're synchronized once when a remote project is loaded or when a local project is set remote.
 They can still be manually synchronized using the Remote View (:ref:`The_remote_view`.)